jezzsantos/automate/docs/runtime.md

 * The `--force` optionally bypasses any errors that prevent automatic upgrading due to breaking changes.
 The default is `false`

+!!! warning
-> WARNING: This upgrade will only upgrade the current draft, and not others you may have.
+    This upgrade will only upgrade the current draft, and not others you may have.
 You will have to [switch](#switching-drafts) to the other drafts and re-run this command on them to upgrade them individually.

 #### Upgrades failing with breaking changes

 When you try to upgrade an existing draft with a toolkit that contained breaking changes in it (relative to the last version of the toolkit), the upgrade of the draft will fail with an error.

+!!! info
-> A breaking change is determined from the new semantic version of the upgraded toolkit.
+    A breaking change is determined from the new semantic version of the upgraded toolkit.

 It is possible that the new toolkit may now have structure or automation that might not be compatible with the configuration of the existing draft.
 It is impossible to automatically tell with 100% certainty what is compatible between the last toolkit version and the current toolkit version.
 However, this is not all that common.
 Most upgrades should occur safely and automatically.

+!!! tip
-> For example, the existing draft may have some configuration in it that is no longer used by the new toolkit, or the new toolkit may require new configuration in it that the draft does not have yet.
+    For example, the existing draft may have some configuration in it that is no longer used by the new toolkit, or the new toolkit may require new configuration in it that the draft does not have yet.
 Then the upgrade path is not straightforward.
 There are some cases where these incompatibilities can be automatically resolved correctly in the upgrade process, but there are equally some cases that may not be resolved automatically, and you would need to detect and resolve them yourself or accept the possibility of data loss or misconfiguration.
 Sometimes, in rare cases, re-creating the draft from scratch is the only reliable option.

 It is however possible to "force" the automatic upgrade process (despite the breaking changes) using the `--force` option.

+!!! warning
-> WARNING: You should consult the creator of the toolkit if this is safe before doing this, or take the risk, and mitigate it using source control tools manually.
+    You should consult the creator of the toolkit if this is safe before doing this, or take the risk, and mitigate it using source control tools manually.

 ## Drafts